mharitsnf/mharitsnf.github.io/content/posts/spherical-gerstner-waves/index.md

 }
 ```

-Heh, I'm sure there are better ways to set this up, but I put lots of variables in this function so that I can move this function to a separate include file.
+Heh, I'm sure there are better ways to set this up, but I put lots of variables in this function so that I can move this function to a separate include file later.
 But anyways, let's breakdown the variables here:

 1. `vec4 wave_data` contains four `float` values, which represents the amplitude, steepness, frequency, and wave speed;
 2. `vec3 wave_dir` describes the wave direction (or more precisely where does this wave starts from);